blazeui/blazeui/README.md

 ## Usage

 Assuming your components are available you can use them by their respective names.
-Every component allows for a content block!
+Every component allows for a content block:

 ```handlebars
 {{#Badge id="main" class="rounded-none"}}